garneteclogite/yandex-data-science/README.md

 All projects are done in Jupyter notebooks (.ipynb).

 The table below provides information about these projects.
+Projects are listed in chronological order.

 Initially notebooks descriptions for projects were made in Russian for the convenience of reviewers.
 But I am gradually translating project descriptions into English.
 Don't be surprised if you see Russian sentences in some notebooks.
 Information about the language of a notebook is available in brackets after the project name.